 Clusters are not required for every major and are not allowed in some.
 Please look at your major requirements to assess whether clusters are an option.
 Most commonly, if a major is Integrated and allows for open minor selection, two clusters may be chosen in place of a minor.
 Students pursuing clusters usually have varied academic interests and appreciate the opportunity to study in more than one area.
 Also, students pursuing graduate school often use clusters to meet admission course requirements of their intended program.

-If you have questions about majors, minors or clusters, please contact the Academic Discovery Center that is over the program for which you have questions.
+If you have questions about majors, minors or clusters, please contact Academic Advising that is over the program for which you have questions.